-I love this berry jam recipe because I can make it any time of year since it uses frozen fruit.
+I love this mixed berry jam recipe because I can make it any time of year since it uses frozen fruit.
 Frozen fruit is picked at its peak and then flash frozen so it tastes really fresh and amazing when it is cooked.

 Additions are not necessary and this homemade jam tastes great just the way it is in its pure form.
-I love making this jam in its pure form and using one jar of it for my Triple Berry Shortbread Tart dessert!

 It is so easy to make and a huge hit with everyone.